craftercms/docs/source/reference/modules/studio/configuration/index.rst

 ^^^^^^^^^^^^^^
 Project Policy
 ^^^^^^^^^^^^^^
-The project policy configuration file allows the administrator to configure conditions for content being added to the project (via uploads), such as filename constraints, minimum/maximum size of files, permitted content types or file types (MIME-types), etc.
+The project policy configuration file allows the administrator to configure conditions for adding content to the project.
+(via uploads), such as filename constraints, minimum/maximum size of files, permitted content types or file types (MIME-types), etc.

 Learn more about project policy in the article :ref:`project-policy-configuration`.